mbloch/mapshaper/README.md

 ### Introduction

 Mapshaper is a program for editing polygon and polyline datasets for mapping.
-There is a command line interface with commands for topologically consistent simplification, polygon aggregation, attribute field calculation, filtering, splitting, table joins and more.
-There is a web-based gui focused on interactive simplification online at [mapshaper.org](http://www.mapshaper.org).
-MapShaper can read and write Shapefile, GeoJSON and [TopoJSON](https://github.com/mbostock/topojson/wiki) files.
+The command line interface has commands for line simplification, polygon aggregation, attribute field calculation, filtering, splitting, table joins and more.
+The [web-based gui](http://www.mapshaper.org) focuses on interactive simplification.

+Mapshaper can read and write Shapefile, GeoJSON and [TopoJSON](https://github.com/mbostock/topojson/wiki) files.

+See the [project wiki](https://github.com/mbloch/mapshaper/wiki) for more information about using mapshaper.

 ### Installation